Jump to the content of the page

 to Plastics | Flexible foam | Constant-load pounding test

-If you want to find out more information on standard compliant testing of flexible foam or have questions about our testing machines,
+Would you like to find out more information on standard compliant testing of flexible foam or have questions about our testing machines?

-our plastics industry expert is here to advise you.
+Our plastics industry expert is happy to advise you without obligation.

 Contact us